 Helping You to Avoid Jail Time

-- Disorderly persons offenses: Term not to exceed 6 months
+- Disorderly person offenses: Term not to exceed 6 months.

-- Petty disorderly persons offenses: Term not to exceed 30 days
+- Petty disorderly person offenses: Term not to exceed 30 days.

-- Murder: 30-year minimum and life without parole if the victim was a law enforcement officer, a child under the age of 18 and the murder took place during a sexual assault, or the defendant committed the crime intentionally or knowingly or hired someone to commit the crime.
+- Murder: 30-year minimum and life without parole if the victim was a law enforcement officer, a child under the age of 18 and the murder took place during a sexual assault, the defendant committed the crime intentionally or knowingly, or hired someone to commit the crime.

 - First-degree aggravated manslaughter: Between 10 and 30 years.

 - First-degree kidnapping: If the victim is 16 or older, between 15 and 30 years in prison.
 If the victim is younger than 16, 25 years in prison without parole eligibility, or between 25 years to life without parole eligibility for at least 25 years if the victim was subjected to sexual assault.

 - Human trafficking: 20 years without parole eligibility, or 20 years to life with no parole eligibility for 20 years.